Search this site

 Background

 Accurate measurement of low impedance is of greatest importance in electrochemical energy devices (batteries, fuel cells, super-capacitors, photovoltaic cells).
-Series resistance within these devices causes unwanted losses in power and energy.
+Series resistance within these devices causes unwanted power and energy losses.

 Sources for series resistance include: